 Recreate Elsa's number from 'Frozen' and - let it go!

-If not - ditch them, free up space for something new and amazing!
+If the answer to any of the above questions is 'no' - ditch them, free up space for something new and amazing!

 Leave to-be-thrown-away stuff for a bit.